 When sampling local cuisine, be sure to only indulge in foods that are plastic and packaged lightly.
 In terms of takeaways, only buy from places that use recyclable and eco-friendly packaging.
 Moreover, refuse any extra plastic utensils, napkins, or straws.

 For toiletries, opt for beauty products that come in the shape of bars.
 Unlike travel-sized shampoos and body washes, these beauty products are longer lasting and multi-functional.
 They’re also spill-proof, so you don’t have to worry about your shampoo bursting open onto your beach dress.

 Also, try to avoid purchasing disposable products like menstrual pads.
 One sustainable alternative is menstrual cups.
-These products, which are usually made from silicon, don’t generate as much waste as tampons and pads as they are reusable.
+These products, which are usually made from silicone, don’t generate as much waste as tampons and pads as they are reusable.